james-card/NanoOs/docs/2025-02-XX_VM-Optimizations.md

 At this point, my execution time is down to about 3.75 seconds, or a little better than a 3.5X improvement in speed over the original baseline.
 Much better, but still a long way to go.

+Then...
+I don't know what happened.
+The program stopped running.
+It wasn't even starting.
+The VM state was being initialized just fine but it was never running.
+I pulled the card and put it in my laptop.
+Filesystem corrupted.
+Great.
+Literally no idea what happened.
+It was in such a bad state that I couldn't even remove files.
+OK, format, reload the program, and start over.

+Strangely, when the system came back up, the program ran in less time.
+With a 32-byte buffer, it was running in about 2.125 seconds.
+With a 16-byte buffer, it ran in about 2.625 seconds.
+Weird.
+Well, at the 32-byte buffer rate, I was now at almost 6.5 times faster than baseline.
+I'm not complaining, I'd just like to understand why the sudden improvement.
+Meh.
+Moving on.

+I then realized that the best case scenario was that the entire program was stored in the virtual memory cache.
+Since the whole thing was only 143 bytes, this was actually possible.
+I made the buffer 144 bytes in size to see what would happen.
+Result:  1.343 second runtime.
+About 10.25 times better than baseline and an effective clock speed of about 101 Hz, but still a long, long way from useful.
+I then made one more change and bumped the size of the stack segment's cache to 64 bytes.
+Result:  1.306 second runtime.

 To be continued...

 [Table of Contents](.)